Different types of Flat Roofs

 A coating roof consists of a high-quality resin-type elastic liquid that, once dry, offers superior waterproofing and some protection against wind and physical damage from falling debris based on the thickness applied.
 Thicknesses range from a very light coating, generally around 3 mils, to very heavy coating in excess of 40 mils.
 Roof coating is the cheapest option when it comes to techniques for energy and money savings.
 Silicone Roof Coatings offer mildew stain and mold resistance, and will not crack or become degraded under the sun.
 Acrylic roof coatings are highly reflective, but need to be applied at 50 degrees F or above.
 Roof coatings come in a variety of color options, many of which offer excellent sunlight reflection and helps reduce your carbon footprint and Urban Heat Island Effect, that is, increased environmental heat due to human intervention.

 Before making a final decision, we recommend you consult with a reputable flat roofing contractor for more information.
-In order to make the best out of your new roof, it’s important that you have all the information you need to make the best decision for your residential or commercial building.
+In order to make the best out of your new roof, it’s important that you have all the information you need to make the best decision for your commercial building.